natefaubion/sparkler/README.md

 ---------------

 In JavaScript, you can call a function with any number of arguments.
 Arguments that are not provided are just set to `undefined`.
-Sparkler preserves this behavior, so you have to be careful combining ambiguous cases.
+Sparkler does not implicitly match on argument length.

 ```js
 function ambiguous {